Michael III of Constantinople

-Michael's patriarchy was marked by the Emperor Manuel's attempts to forge a union with the Catholic Church.
-Continuing a longstanding papal policy, Alexander III demanded recognition of their religious authority over all Christians everywhere, and wished themselves to reach superiority over the Byzantine Emperor; they were not at all willing to fall into a state of dependence from one emperor to the other.
-Manuel, on the other side, wanted an official recognition of his secular authority over both East and West.
+Michael III's patriarchy was marked by Emperor Manuel I's attempts to forge a union with the Catholic Church.
+Continuing a longstanding papal policy, Pope Alexander III demanded recognition of their religious authority over all Christians everywhere, and wished themselves to reach superiority over the Byzantine Emperor; they were not at all willing to fall into a state of dependence from one emperor to the other.
+Manuel I, on the other side, wanted an official recognition of his secular authority over both East and West.
 Such conditions would not be accepted by either side.
+A council did meet in Constantinople in the year 1170, for the purpose of union, but it failed to achieve this purpose.
+The ruling of the council was described by Macarius of Ancyra, Metropolis of Ancyra:

+"And when, after having said and heard many things, as chance would have it, they [the Latins] were for making no concessions, but insisted that everybody should give way to them unreservedly, and adopt their customs, all hope being gone, the emperor, the council, and the whole senate, gave their vote in favour of a total separation from the pope and those who thought with him, and referred it all to the judgment of God.
+However, it was not thought proper to consign them, a great and distinguished nation as they were, to a formal anathema, like other heresies, even while repudiating union and communion with them".

-Even if a pro-western Emperor such as Manuel agreed to it, the Greek citizens of the Empire would have rejected outright any union of this sort, as they did almost three hundred years later when the Orthodox and Catholic churches were briefly united under the Pope.
-In existing correspondence Michael presents a deeply courteous but unbending position on the authority of his Church.
+Even if a pro-western Emperor such as Manuel I agreed to it, the Greek citizens of the Empire would have rejected outright any union of this sort, as they did almost three hundred years later when the Orthodox and Catholic churches were briefly united under the Pope.
+In existing correspondence, Michael III presents a deeply courteous but unbending position on the authority of his Church.
 The correspondence also show a good working relationship with the Emperor.

-Some of Michael III's correspondence with Manuel I survive, as does his inaugural address as hýpatos.
+Some of Michael III's correspondence with Manuel I survive, as does his inaugural address as hypatos.
 Other documents including correspondence with Pope Alexander III have been attributed to him, though they are more likely later apocryphal creations of the 13th century.
 Michael III can also take credit for acting as patron to the young Michael Choniates, who composed an encomium in his honour, still extant.